Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Redirection & Pipeline.md

 # Redirection & Pipeline
-- Shell has the ability to redirect input and output of commands to and from files, as well as connect multiple commands together into command pipelines.
+- The shell has the ability to redirect input and output of commands to and from files, as well as connect multiple commands together into command pipelines.
-- Standard streams consists of standard input, output and error, they are the communication channels between a program and it's environment.
+- Standard streams consist of standard input, output, and error, which are the communication channels between a program and its environment.
-    - Standard input **(stdin)**: A stream which a program read input.
+    - Standard input **(stdin)**: A stream which a program reads input.
 By default, it is connected to the keyboard, but it can be redirected to read from files or other sources.
     - Standard output **(stdout)**: A stream which a program writes its output.
 By default, it is connected to the terminal, but similar to stdin, it can be redirected to write to files or other destinations.
     - Standard Error **(stderr)**: A stream which a program write its error messages and diagnostic output.
 By default, it is connected to the terminal but can be redirected separately from stdout.

 ## Redirecting Standard Output
 - Redirection allows us to redefine where standard output goes.
-To redirect standard output to a file instead of the screen, use <code> ></code> redirection operator followed by the name of the file.
+To redirect standard output to a file instead of the screen, use the <code>></code> redirection operator followed by the name of the file.

     ```bash
     ## output to default stdout stream, to terminal
     dev@dev: cat TEST